Deck Permit Requirements in St. Helena, CA

 Frequently Asked Questions

-Estimated permit fees for Deck / Patio projects in St. Helena, CA range from $100 – $350.
+Estimated permit fees for Deck projects in St. Helena, CA range from $100 – $600.
 Fees vary based on project scope and valuation.

 Working without a required permit in St. Helena can result in fines, stop-work orders, being required to remove completed work, and complications when selling your home.
 It's always best to check first.

-Typical approval time for Deck / Patio permits in St. Helena is About 2 weeks.
+Typical approval time for Deck permits in St. Helena is about 2 weeks.
 More complex projects may take longer if plan review is required.

 Read our complete guide covering permit requirements, costs, common exemptions, and the application process.